Great Places to Eat in Kinston, NC

 PHOTO CREDIT: Todd Bennett

-Restaurants in Lenoir County serve tasty dishes, ranging from Southern, down-home cooking to upscale and fresh produce options.
+Southern cooking is a speciality at several restaurants in Kinston, NC and Lenoir County.
+Chefs here prepare and serve tasty dishes, ranging from Southern, down-home cooking to upscale and fresh produce options.
 Whatever your palate desires, there are a number of long-running eateries to visit in the area.

 No visit to Kinston is complete without a stop at Lovick’s Café on Herritage Street.
 Established in 1942 by Milton Lovick and now operated by his great-grandchildren, Lovick’s serves heaping plates of pancakes and bacon, fresh country sausage, grits and red-eye gravy, salty country ham, biscuits and other country-style breakfast dishes.
 It’s the kind of place where folks from all walks of life gather to enjoy the friendly service and community feel.Lovick’s is most famous for its “dough burgers,” a tasty mix of hamburger, flour, onions, salt, and pepper that’s fried and served on white bread.
 Created as a way to stretch the meat supply during the Great Depression, the dough burger draws crowds that often stretch out the door at lunchtime.

 Christopher’s on North Queen Street in Kinston is another local landmark and gathering place that has been around for decades and is known for its down-home country cookin’.
 Still family owned and operated, Christopher’s draws hungry diners in droves.